Aravindtammireddy/Expense-tracker/README.md

 Use npm install to download all necessary modules

-Run "npm dev" to run both frontend and backend simultaneously this is done using concurrently library.
+Run "npm run dev" to run both frontend and backend simultaneously this is done using concurrently library.